 You simply want a new guitar for the sake of having it.
-Or maybe you are upgrading to a more expensive instrument to match your new found skill level.
+Or maybe you are upgrading to a more expensive instrument to match your new skill level.
 Maybe you are a collector?

 1. What Style of Music Do You Like?

-2. What Age Is The Guitar Player?
+2. What Age is The Guitar Player?

 While most guitars will fit even the youngest of players, it’s still best to explore this question.
 There are many instruments made for kids that are simply a better fit.
 Guitars made for adults can be harder to balance and hold for a child.